MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-pull-request-builds.md

 ## Create a pull request trigger

 Pull request trigger creates a release every time a new version of your selected Artifact is available.
-You can set up PR triggers for both Azure repos or GitHub repositories.
+You can set up PR triggers for both Azure Repos or GitHub repositories.

 1. Under **Artifacts** select the **Continuous deployment trigger** icon.